chrisdwheatley/generator-angular2/README.md

 All contributions are more than welcome, no matter how large or small.

+Clone the repository and `cd` into it

+`git clone foo && cd generator-angular2`

+Install the project dependencies

+`npm install`

+Link the package to use the version you're working on

+`npm link`

+Run the tests to ensure no failures

+`npm run test`

+Submit a pull request with your changes

 ### License

 Released under the MIT license: [opensource.org/licenses/MIT](http://opensource.org/licenses/MIT)